 Encompass is one of the most widely adopted mortgage loan origination systems (LOS) in the U.S., developed by ICE Mortgage Technology (formerly Ellie Mae).
 It provides a comprehensive platform for managing the full mortgage lifecycle—from initial borrower application and underwriting to closing and post-closing investor delivery.
 The system integrates seamlessly with the ICE ecosystem, including product and pricing engines, document management tools, and eClose solutions.
 Encompass is recognized for its strong compliance coverage, extensive partner network, and enterprise-level scalability, making it a cornerstone solution for many banks and credit unions.

-Ideal for: Mid- to large-size lenders, banks, and credit unions needing a unified, compliant, and scalable LOS.
+Best for: Mid- to large-size lenders, banks, and credit unions needing a unified, compliant, and scalable LOS

 - End-to-end workflow automation: Centralized loan management from origination to investor delivery.